sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/13/2023 21:16 PT_
+_Updated 3/14/2023 22:46 PT_

-v8.0 is in regression on iOS.
-QA on Android v8.0 is also in progress.
+v8.0 has passed regression on iOS and is awaiting app store approval.
+QA on Android v8.0 is underway.

 ***